About the Sport

 The Point-to-Point Owners & Riders Association was formed to promote the interests of the owners and riders of horses running in point-to-points and hunter chases throughout Great Britain.

-It arranges, promotes, and manages point-to-point races on behalf of national sponsors, created the rider sponsorship scheme, organises rider seminars, provides owners riders with advice, and hosts an Annual Awards Lunch at Stratford-on-Avon Racecourse at the end of each season.
+It arranges, promotes, and manages point-to-point races on behalf of national sponsors, created the rider sponsorship scheme, organises rider seminars, provides owners and riders with advice, and hosts an AGM at Stratford-on-Avon Racecourse at the end of each season.

 Contact Us

-The British Hound Sports Society represents all the packs of hounds that hunt according to the legal guidelines in England, Wales and Scotland.
+The British Hound Sports Association represents all the packs of hounds that hunt according to the legal guidelines in England, Wales and Scotland.

 It has strict rules and codes of conduct that have been specially written to promote standards of best practice both in the kennels and in the field and to prove the accountability of their members.